Binucleated cells: Detection

 Binucleated cells can be observed using microscopy.
 Cells must first be fixed to arrest them wherever they are in the cell cycle and to keep their structures from degrading.
 Their nuclei and tubulin must next be made visible so that binucleation can be identified.
 DAPI is a dye that binds to DNA and fluoresces blue.
 For this reason, it is particularly useful at labeling nuclei.
 Antibody probes can be used to label tubulin fluorescently.
 The immunofluorescence may then be observed with microscopy.
 Binucleated cells are most easily identified by viewing tubulin, which surrounds the two nuclei in the cell.
 Binucleated cells may be mistaken for two cells in close proximity when viewing only nuclei.

 The binucleated cell above is an oral squamous cell carcinoma, cell line UPCI-SCC-103.
 A: The cancer cell treated with antibodies against tubulin.
 B: The same cancer cell stained with DAPI, highlighting the nuclei.
 C: Both photos superimposed.

 Cancer

 Binucleation occurs at a much higher rate in cancer cells.
-Other identifying features of cancer cells include multipolar spindles, micronuclei, and chromatin bridge.
+Other identifying features of cancer cells include multipolar spindles, micronuclei, and chromatin bridges.
 However, the increased rate of binucleation is usually not high enough to make it a conclusive diagnostic tool.